The Yang-Mills flow and the Atiyah-Bott formula on compact Kahler manifolds: An approximate Hermitian structure

 \section{An $L^2$ approximate Hermitian structure}

 We are now ready to construct an $L^2$ approximate Hermitian structure on $E$ along the Yang-Mills flow, proving Theorem $\ref{firstmaintheorem}$.
-Recall that we defined the $P$-functional so that if $H_t$ is a family of metrics on $E$, then \be \pl_t P(H_0,H_t)=\int_X{\rm Tr}((\Lambda F-\Psi)H_t^{-1}\pl_t H_t)\o^n.\nonumber \ee We use the lower bound on the $P$-functional to show then $E$ admits an $L^2$ approximate Hermitian structure along the Donaldson heat flow.
-We then show the existence of such a structure along the Donaldson Heat flow shows one exists along the Yang Mill flow.
+Recall that we defined the $P$-functional as the integral along a path, and proved this integral is path independent.
+Thus if $H_t$ is a family of metrics on $E$, the derivative in $t$ of the $P$ functional is readily seen as: \be \pl_t P(H_0,H_t)=\int_X{\rm Tr}((\hat F-\Psi)H_t^{-1}\pl_t H_t)\o^n.\nonumber \ee We use the lower bound on the $P$-functional to show that $E$ admits an $L^2$ approximate Hermitian structure along the Donaldson heat flow.
+We then show the existence of such a structure along the Donaldson heat flow shows one exists along the Yang-Mills flow.

-First we need the following proposition, which gives one inequality in the proof of the Atiyah-Bott formula. \begin{proposition} { } For any connection $A\in{\cal A}^{1,1}$, we have: \be ||\Psi||_{L^2}^2\leq ||\Lambda F_A||_{L^2}.\nonumber \ee \end{proposition}
+First we need the following proposition, which gives one inequality in the proof of the Atiyah-Bott formula. \begin{proposition} { } For any connection $A\in{\cal A}^{1,1}$, we have: \be ||\Psi||_{L^2}^2\leq ||\hat F_A||_{L^2}.\nonumber \ee \end{proposition}

 The proof of this result is similar to the proof of Corollary 2.22 in $\cite{DW}$.
 We include the details here for the reader's convenience.
 As a first step, we compute the square of $\Psi$: \be \Psi^2=\sum_i\mu (Q^i)^2(\pi^i-\pi^{i-1}). \ee To see this, note for any $k>0$, we have $\pi^{i-k}\pi^i=\pi^i\pi^{i-k}=\pi^{i-k}$ since the subbundles are ordered by inclusion.
 Thus $(\pi^i-\pi^{i-1})^2={\pi^i}^2-\pi^{i-1}\pi^i-\pi^i\pi^{i-1}+{\pi^{i-1}}^2=\pi^i-\pi^{i-1}$.
 Also, all the cross terms in $\Psi_H^2$ vanish, since \bea (\pi^{i-k}-\pi^{i-k-1})(\pi^i-\pi^{i-1})&=&(\pi^{i-k}(\pi^i-\pi^{i-1})-\pi^{i-k-1}(\pi^i-\pi^{i-1}))\nonumber\\ &=&(\pi^{i-k}-\pi^{i-k}-\pi^{i-k-1}+\pi^{i-k-1})\nonumber\\ &=&0.\nonumber \eea This proves $\eqref{square}$.